 If you struggle with seasonal affective disorder like us, hygge is a great approach.
 It is easy to forget how hard SAD can hit us.
 Fall turns into winter so quickly and when daylight savings time ends, we can plummet into depression.
 If you feel dread you aren’t alone.
 Keep reading to learn a new approach for how to deal with the winter blues.

-First comes planning fall activities and participating in spooky season- pouring a glass of red wine and watching Halloween for the millionth time.
+First comes planning fall activities and participating in spooky season- throwing on a comfy sweater and watching Halloween for the millionth time.
 Then come the holidays- decorations light up dark evenings, and Netflix releases an onslaught of corny movies with actors from our childhood falling in love.
-The promise of newness and a clean slate soon stares us down as we ring in the New Year (a holiday that warrants its own blog post to process).
+The promise of newness and a clean slate soon stares us down as we ring in the New Year.

 But then… it’s just darkness.
 Cold and dreary days with dirty snow-lined streets, no longer filled with the magic of holiday spirit.
 It is only the first few weeks of fall, and I’m already dreading these long winter days.

 If you are like us and have tried every trick in the book, it may be time to try something new.

 Due to the months of darkness in Norway, Sweden, and Denmark, Scandinavians are experts at making winter less miserable.
 They’ve decided to lean into the darkness and cold and find comfort in the little things that bring joy.
 I’ve been reading more about this practice called hygge.
 The Danish concept, pronounced hoo-guh, has no direct translation to English, but its closest descriptor would be “cozy.”